- Academic Information

 - Graduation Information

 - Honors Networking

 - Job & Fellowship Opps

 The LSA Honors Program awards several scholarships and prizes, thanks to the generosity of alumni and friends of Honors.
 Use the links, below, to view the variety of opportunities, as well as the application requirements.

 Use the "Make an Appointment" button on the main page to meet with an advisor about Honors scholarship opportunities.
 Students may email firstname.lastname@example.org with questions.

 This ceremony acknowledges students who have received the awards and scholarships listed below.
 This year's event takes place at the Michigan Union Anderson Room.
 Students and nominating faculty are notified prior to the event of the decisions.

-[This ceremony is not to be confused with Michigan Honors and the Angell Scholar ceremony.
+[This ceremony is not to be confused with Honors Convocation, which recognizes Michigan Honors and Angell Scholars.
 For more information, visit this website: http://honors.umich.edu/]

 Morris and Lola Wasserstein Awards - For Honors students who write or edit for the Michigan Daily

 Deadline: Last Monday of March by 12:00 noon